javajosh/simpatico/websocket.md

 In prod, there is one server stree summarized over connected clients, and each client has an stree summarized over friends in various states.
 In simulation this means our summary function must serve both purposes, which complicates the function, and complicates accessing the summary.
 The alternative is to split the strees even in simulation.
-Splitting into 1+N strees has the added benefit of (somewhat) ensuring there is no leakage between client and server (although they would both still have full access to the other)
+Splitting into 1+N strees has the added benefit of (somewhat) ensuring there is no leakage between client and server (although they would both still have full access to the other).
+Afterword: the split did not go as cleanly as I'd have liked.
+Only the last client stree is responsive to clicks - a bug in stree-viz.
+The sendEnvelop sequence is not triggering.
+So I'm committing on a branch and hope that it works out.
+I may need to pinpoint the moment the flow breaks, and break up the changes into smaller steps.
+It may even be necessary to start with just two client connections, alice and bob, and make sure that works before generalizing to N clients.
+I'd also like to add assertions to make it easier to detect regressions- which also means making the test flow deterministic (currently it's not because we pick a peer at random to send a message to.)
+Even the verification flow is flaky - particularly the first client.

 ```js
 ///